xunyunliu/personal_website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computing and Information Systems" institution = "The University of Melbourne, Australia" year = 2018
+  course = "PhD in Computer Science" institution = "The University of Melbourne, Australia" year = 2018